 Product category Brief description ESG Integrated Conventionally run investment strategies seeking a desired balance of risk and return, with ESG integration, binding elements, commitment to engagement and greater transparency.
 Enhanced Integration Conventionally run investment strategies seeking a desired balance of risk and return, with ESG integration, material exclusions, superior to benchmark characteristics, commitment to engagement and greater transparency.
 Transition Specialist focus investment strategies seeking to identify and actively assist the companies on their transition paths to greater suitability (could be one or a combination of product mix, business model, practices/ processes).
 Exclusions are less important as emphasis is on engagement and change.
-Sustainable Investment strat demonstrable co sustainability, aci allocation to com contributing to ei and/or social obji and clear positioi expected.
-Comm engagement, tra an independent of mmitment to hieved through panies nvironmental ectives.
-A strong n on climate is hitment to nsparency, and
+Sustainable Investment strategies with demonstrable commitment to sustainability, achieved through allocation to companies contributing to environmental and/or social objectives.
+A strong and clear position on climate is expected.
+Commitment to engagement, transparency, and an independent challenge.

-Sub-types "Solutions" "Impact"
+Sub-types "Solutions" "Impac ct"

 For EU funds, SFDR Art.
 8 8 8 8 9